apimorphism/telegramium/README.md

 You may want to start with [Api.scala](telegramium-core/src/main/scala/telegramium/bots/client/Api.scala) and [EchoBot.scala](telegramium-examples/src/main/scala/telegramium/bots/examples/EchoBot.scala).

-### Contribution

-I'd love to have more testing and more example bots.
-Ideas and PRs on telegramium-high - high level interface for the bot API are also highly encouraged.

-If you want to change something in telegramium-core or found a bug in it, please create an issue.
-Do not create pull requests with changes on telegramium-core as we use semi-automatic way to work with it.
-Except that any PR-s are welcome.

 ### How to use
 Create the dependency by adding the following lines to your build.sbt: